Eugeniocalabresi/menu-sushi/README.md

 Then the server will be listening on port 5000.

-After this go to the "menu-sushi" to install node dependencies and run the react app:
+After this open a new shell and go to the "menu-sushi" folder to install node dependencies and run the react app:

--  cd..
--  cd menu-sushi
 -  npm install
 -  npm start